 Intensive Outpatient Program

-An intensive outpatient program is a step-down form of Ft.
-Walton, FL cocaine addiction rehab center.
+An intensive outpatient program is a step-down form a cocaine rehab center.
 This means that it is not as involved as inpatient treatment is, rather it allows a bit more freedom and flexibility to patients.
 People who have completed inpatient treatment, have a moderate cocaine addiction, or do not need to live at the facility in order for their needs to be met are excellent candidates for an intensive outpatient program.
-Within this type of cocaine addiction rehab center in Ft.
-Walton, FL, patients will spend large portions of their days during the week at the facility, participating in several different therapies and process groups designed to help them establish recovery.
+Within this type of cocaine addiction treatment, patients will spend large portions of their days during the week at the facility, participating in several different therapies and process groups designed to help them establish recovery.
 An intensive outpatient program or an IOP, usually last anywhere from 6-8 weeks.

 Outpatient treatment is perfect for those who have a mild addiction to cocaine or those who are transitioning down from a higher level of addiction treatment.
 Outpatient treatment is similar to an intensive outpatient program in that patients can continue to live at home and come to the facility for their care.
 However, patients do not spend as much time at the facility as those in an intensive outpatient program do, nor do they go to the facility daily.
 Instead, outpatient treatment is designed to help patients balance their recovery goals and their everyday lives, such as going to work, spending time with their kids, attending school, and so on.
 Outpatient treatment often runs from 6-8 weeks and offers patients the ability to remain connected to therapeutic services.

 Get The Help You Deserve At Our Ft.
-Walton, FL Cocaine Addiction Treatment Center
+Walton Cocaine Rehab Center